 A graduate of Princeton and Harvard universities, Mr. Prieto studied conducting with Jorge Mester, Enrique Diemecke, Charles Bruck, and Michael Jinbo.

-Carlos Miguel Prieto will conduct The Orchestra Now on October 31, 2021.
+Carlos Miguel Prieto conducted The Orchestra Now on October 31, 2021.

 Bio: October 2021